G-Global Homotopy Theory and Algebraic K-Theory: Equivariant homotopy theory for monoids

 Then there is a unique model structure on $\mathscr D$ in which a map $f$ is a weak equivalence or fibration if and only if $\Phi_i(f)$ is a weak equivalence or fibration, respectively, in $\cat{SSet}$ for each $i\in I$.
 This model structure is simplicial and moreover cofibrantly generated with generating cofibrations

 and generating acyclic cofibrations

-Finally, filtered colimits in $\mathscr D$ are homotopical. \begin{proof} \cite[Theorem~2.2]{dwyer-kan-equivariant} and its proof show that the model structure exists and that it is cofibrantly generated by the above sets of (acyclic) cofibrations.
+Finally, filtered colimits in $\mathscr D$ are homotopical. \begin{proof} \cite[Theorem~2.2]{dwyer-kan-equivariant} and its proof show that the model structure exists, that it is simplicial, and that it is cofibrantly generated by the above sets of (acyclic) cofibrations.
 The final statement follows immediately from the corresponding statement for $\cat{SSet}$ as each $\Phi_i$ preserves filtered colimits. \end{proof} \end{thm}

 Next, we want to establish some additional properties of this model structure:

 \begin{prop} In the above situation, $\mathscr D$ is a proper model category.
 A commutative square in $\mathscr D$ is a homotopy pushout if and only if its image under $\Phi_i$ is a homotopy pushout in $\cat{SSet}$ for each $i\in I$. \end{prop}